mattxwang/lowkey/_posts/2017-01-23-penapps-2017-post-mortem.markdown

 categories:
 - dev
 layout: post
+edits:
+- "03/09/2019"
 ---

 ![PennApps Cover Page]({{site.baseurl}}/img/2017-01-22-pennapps.png)

+*Note: I'm generally unhappy with this post.
+On `03/09/2019`, I only removed references to the now defunct firebase project; I might edit or delete the entire post later.*

 I'm writing this post as I cruise along some Pennsylvania interstate highway in the middle of a Sunday night.
 I'm going to get home at 4am, or crash at boarding, and I'm going to be ridiculously sleep-deprived for the next two days (as if I wasn't already).
 Over the past weekend, I totaled 6 hours of sleep, took a skate to the knee, overstrained by hands and arms, and drank more than 10 cans of pop (no coffee though).
 I'll deviate from the cliché where I describe doom and gloom and then proceed to tell you how it's just warped bias, because this weekend was truly hellish.
 The only reason I ever go to hackathons like PennApps is to make some sort of long-term investment, at the expense of my short-term health and well-being.
 So, what's the long term looking like right now?